lnxpy/pyshred-pro/README.md

 you can see the manual with :

->$python3 Pyshred.py --help
+>$python3 Pyshred-Pro.py --help

 or

->$python3 Pyshred.py -h
+>$python3 Pyshred-Pro.py -h

-and you can use Pyshred with :
+and you can use Pyshred-Pro with :

->$python3 Pyshred.py --Image image.png
+>$python3 Pyshred-Pro.py --Image image.png

 # Example